Constant mean curvature surfaces of Delaunay type along a closed geodesic: Geometry of Delaunay surfaces

 \subsubsection{Delaunay surfaces in Euclidean space $\mathbb{R}^{3}$}

-First we give a brief revision of the definition of Delaunay surfaces in Euclidean space $\mathbb{R}^{3}.$ There are two kinds of Delaunay surfaces in $\mathbb{R}^{3},$ Delaunay nodoids and Delaunay unduloids.
-The first type can be immersed into $\mathbb{R}^{3},$ and the second type can be embedded into $\mathbb{R}^{3}.$ In this paper, by Delaunay surface, we always mean Delaunay unduloid.
-The Delaunay unduloid $D_{\tau}$ can be parameterized by
+First we give a brief revision of the definition of Delaunay surfaces in Euclidean space $\mathbb{R}^{3}.$ There are two kinds of Delaunay surfaces in $\mathbb{R}^{3},$ Delaunay nodoïds and Delaunay unduloïds.
+The first type can be immersed into $\mathbb{R}^{3},$ and the second type can be embedded into $\mathbb{R}^{3}.$ In this paper, by Delaunay surface, we always mean Delaunay unduloïd.
+The Delaunay unduloïd $D_{\tau_{0}},0<\tau_{0}<\frac{1}{4}$ can be parameterized by